Wednesday, August 11, 2021

 When I first spotted it, near the top of the Raptor Ridge Trail, above Hawk Hill, beyond the Falcon's Fairway and within sight of Peregrine Point, it was standing still, a few hundred feet from me, silhouetted against the sky.
 I couldn't tell what it was until I had it in focus and zoomed in.

-I braced myself against a fence post and staid as still and quiet as I could in the whistling wind.
+I braced myself against a fence post and stayed as still and quiet as I could in the whistling wind.
 It stood quite still for a minute or two, then pounced, paws together on landing, like a Lynx (which is in the same genus) crushing a vole's snow tunnel.

 The ground clearly caved in slightly under its paws, but whatever dug the tunnel had escaped.
 Immediately afterward it turned and gave me such a look, as though I was to blame.